gummy-bear-search/gbs/docs/ARCHITECTURE.md

-# Gummy Search Architecture
+# Gummy Bear Search Architecture

-This document describes the architecture and design of Gummy Search.
+This document describes the architecture and design of Gummy Bear Search.

 ## Overview

-Gummy Search is an Elasticsearch-compatible search engine written in Rust.
+Gummy Bear Search is an Elasticsearch-compatible search engine written in Rust.
 It provides a RESTful API that mimics Elasticsearch 6.8.23 endpoints, making it a drop-in replacement for basic Elasticsearch use cases.

 ## System Architecture